Free Credit Reports at ftc.gov

 Sample Credit Report Summary | Credit.com

-- 35% Payment History - Punctuality of payment in the past (only includes payments later than 30 days past due)
+- 35% Payment History - Percentage on time in the last 24 months (only includes payments later than 30 days past due).

-- 30% Debt Usage - The amount of debt, expressed as the ratio of current revolving debt (credit card balances, etc.) to total available revolving credit (credit limits)
+- 30% Debt Usagee - The amount of debt, expressed as the ratio of current revolving debt (credit card balances, etc.) to total available revolving credit (credit limits)

-- 15% Credit Age - Length of credit history.
+- 15% Credit Age - Average length of time (months) you've had each account.

 - 10% Account Mix - Types of credit used (installment, revolving, consumer finance)